38 Virginis: Characteristics

 A companion star is cataloged in the CCDM at a separation of half an arcsecond.

 Planetary system

 The star is known to host one exoplanet, 38 Virginis b, discovered in 2016.
-This planet has a relatively low eccentricity out of any long-period giant exoplanet discovered, with an eccentricity of 0.03.
-The planet has a mass of around 4.5 times that of the planet Jupiter.
-Its orbit very likely puts it and any moons it may have in the habitable zone of its star.
+It has a mass of around 4.5 times that of the planet Jupiter, an orbital period of 825.9 day and a relatively low eccentricity out of any long-period giant exoplanet discovered, with an eccentricity of 0.03.

+The planet lies within the host star's habitable zone.
+As of 2024, it is the only known planet around a F-type star that is always orbiting inside the habitable zone, as opposed to an orbit that never or just occasionally crosses the HZ.